This document addresses on a high level different aspects related to Frosmo security and data integrity.

 In addition, the Control Panel triggers a warning if an account is accessed from multiple computers, and allows the user to close redundant connections.
 Too many failed login attempts trigger a failure mode, which forces additional authentication checks for subsequent login attempts and notifies the System Administrator.

 Frosmo is committed to protecting the security of the visitors' personal data and has a variety of security technologies and procedures in place to prevent unauthorized access, use, or disclosure of data.

 By default, the Frosmo Platform collects and processes only anonymous and pseudonymous information about visitors and their behavior on a website.
-The purpose and lawfulness of data processing is invariably determined by the customer and documented in the subscription agreement between Frosmo and the customer, and in the Frosmo General Terms of Service.
+The purpose and lawfulness of data processing is invariably determined by the customer and documented in the subscription agreement between Frosmo and the customer, in Frosmo Data Processing Annex, and in Frosmo General Terms of Service.

 Customer data is always stored in such a way that the data of one customer cannot be mixed with the data of another customer.
-All software modifications can be tracked in change logs and a version control system (GitLab).
+All software modifications can be tracked in changelogs and through the version control system (GitLab).

-For more information about how Frosmo handles data privacy, see Data privacy description.
+For more information about how Frosmo handles data protection and privacy, see Data privacy description.